Saint Leo in Pasco County, Florida — The American South (South Atlantic)

 Erected 1981 by Placed by the Pasco Board of County Commissioners and the Historical Preservation Committee 1981.

 Location.
 28° 20.145′ N, 82° 15.768′ W. Marker is in Saint Leo, Florida, in Pasco County.
 Marker is on Bowman Drive, on the left when traveling east.
+Marker is on a frontage road that parallels State Road 52 at bottom of the hill overlooking Lake Jovita.
 Touch for map.
-Marker is on a frontage road that parallels State Road 52 at bottom of the hill overlooking Lake Jovita.
 Marker is in this post office area: Saint Leo FL 33574, United States of America.
+Touch for directions.

 1. Corrected info on the Marker regarding the date